AmandineBtto/amandinebtto.github.io/_pages/teaching.md

 ### Talks:

+- Spotlight talk and poster presentation at the GDR IASIS day "Audio, Vision, Perception", 11-2024 (CNRS).

 - Invited talk at the [2024 PSL Doctoral Conference, AI for the Sciences](https://psl.eu/en/events/doctoral-conference-ai-sciences/): "Audio-Visual Learning for Perception Enhancement".

 - Paper presentation talk at IROS 2023: "The Audio-Visual Batvision Dataset".